Difference Between Bouldering and Rock Climbing

 Rock Climbing has become a popular sport among people, and it attracts many people around the globe.
 As a result, different forms of Rock Climbing has been evolve, some of its variances are listed below:

-1) Trad climbing: Traditional climbing, often known as Trad climbing, is a kind of rock climbing where a climber or team of climbers sets all necessary safety equipment and then takes it when a route is completed.
+1) Trad climbing: Traditional climbing, known as Trad climbing, is a kind of rock climbing where a climber or team of climbers sets all necessary safety equipment and then takes it when a route is completed.

 2) Sport climbing: Sport climbing is a type of rock climbing that depends on secured anchoring and potentially bolts for safety.
 Sport climbing is regarded as a type of free climbing because artificial techniques are utilized largely for protection instead of upward progression.